-The following summary statements of operations (predecessor basis) for the year ended December 31, 2016 and for the period January 1, 2017 through February 28, 2017, as well as the related consolidated statements of operations and comprehensive loss (successor basis) for the period March 1, 2017 through December 31, 2017, have been derived from our audited financial statements included elsewhere in this prospectus.
-The related consolidated statements of operations and comprehensive income (loss) (successor basis) for the period March 1, 2017 through June 30, 2017 and period January 1, 2018 through June 2018 have been derived from our unaudited financial statements included elsewhere in this prospectus.
+The following summary consolidated balance sheets (successor basis) as of December 31, 2018 and 2017, consolidated statements of operations and comprehensive loss (successor basis) for the year ended December 31, 2018 and the period March 1, 2017 through December 31, 2017, as well as the statement of operations (predecessor basis) for the period January 1, 2017 through February 28, 2017, have been derived from our audited financial statements included elsewhere in this prospectus.
+The related consolidated balance sheet (successor basis) as of June 30, 2019, consolidated statements of operations and comprehensive loss for the six months ended June 30, 2019 and 2018 have been derived from our unaudited financial statements included elsewhere in this prospectus.
 You should read this data together with our audited consolidated financial statements and related notes appearing elsewhere in this prospectus and the information under the captions "Capitalization" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Our historical results are not necessarily indicative of our future results.
 Our consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States, or U.S. GAAP.